DoubleProgram/SpaceShooter/README.md

 # SpaceShooter

 To run the game on MacOS or Linux, navigate to the location where you saved the files, then type ./a.out in the terminal.
-The Ncurses library is only available for MacOS and Linus, so you can't run the game on Windows.
+The Ncurses library is only available for MacOS and Linux, so you can't run the game on Windows.

 ## Notes